algerina/My-To-do-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# My-To-do-list

-> One paragraph statement about the project.
+> This is a minimalist and simple To Do list.
+It simply lists the things needed to do and allows  to mark them as complete.

 ![screenshot](./app_screenshot.png)